vedph/cadmus-ndp-v2/README.md

 As for taxonomies, currently we will define the following:

-- **descriptors** ("parole chiave"): to be revised.
+- **descriptors** (IDP "parole chiave"): to be revised.
 Suggested syntax is S(A) ("demonio", "veste", "bastone ricurvo").
 These should ideally be the minimalist elements of a description in the most objective point of view: the "things" you see in a picture.
 In a resurrection scene you might see things like rock, sun, plant, shroud.
-How they are interpreted and connected together (usually with a "story") belongs to an higher abstraction layer, which is much more culturally denoted.
+How they are interpreted and connected together (usually with a "story") belongs to the higher abstraction layer of subjects.
-- **subjects** ("soggetti"): to be revised.
+- **subjects** (IDP "soggetti"): subjects are the narrative glue above descriptors, much more culturally denoted.
 Suggested syntax is SVO ("Dante vaga nella selva", "Virgilio cavalca la groppa di Gerione", etc).
-This is the "story", the higher level of description which usually introduces some action with a subject and a complement, whence the suggested minimalist SVO syntax.
+This is the "story", the higher level of description which usually introduces some action with a subject and a complement, whence the suggested minimalist SVO syntax (where O is any complement).
-- **topic** ("macrosoggetti": temi danteschi, e.g. "simoniaci", "spiriti magni").
+- **topics** (IDP "categorie": temi danteschi, e.g. "uscita dall'inferno", "spiegazione delle macchie lunari", "Dante dormiente").
+These describe text passages from a thematic point of view.
+- **toponyms** (luoghi danteschi): these are the names of Commedia places (e.g. "Inferno", "Inferno: selva", "Inferno: Acheronte", "Inferno: I cerchio - Limbo", etc.).
+This is a closed list.

+Additionally, when an object links to a specified text passage (e.g. "If.
+I 2-3") this is usually represented by citations in a set of document references.

 >Taxonomies in link demo: <https://cadmus-bricks-v3.fusi-soft.com/refs/asserted-composite-id>.